SOC 2 Guide

 Trust Services Criteria

 Every SOC 2 report includes Security.
-The other criteria depend on what your product does, what data you handle, and what customers reasonably expect your systems to support.
+The other criteria depend on what your product does and what your customers handle.

 Security